 Stan Hywet Beginnings

 The Estate became a beacon of progress for F.A. and his business associates, who often met here to discuss and negotiate the challenges of the day.

 F.A.
 Seiberling's wife, Gertrude, established her own reputation as an accomplished artist, musician and patron of the arts.
-Stan Hywet’s design and décor were largely influenced by her personal taste.
+It served as an international stage for well known figures in music, the arts and politics.
 She applied her passion for gardening, music and the arts to help found Tuesday Musical and the Akron Garden Club, institutions that remain strong, vibrant and iconic organizations and that still support the estate today.

 Impact on Akron